 - Limited color variety

 I also didn’t appreciate the thin shoulder straps.
-If you have a long torso, it’ll be pretty challenging to raise the straps over your shoulders, and they’ll dig into your skin when you actually manage to do it.
+If you have a long torso, it’ll be pretty challenging to raise the straps over your shoulders, and they’ll dig into your skin when you manage to do it.

 The worst thing about this singlet is that it runs pretty small in the crotch area.
 Its legs are shorter than normal, which makes it dig too much between the thighs, especially when you squat.